northle/docs/site/docs/1.x/basics/views.md

 # Views

-Northle comes with handy built-in view templating engine.
-Views is your app are placed in `/views` directory and have the `*.html` extension.
+Northle comes with handy built-in view template engine.
+View templates in your app are placed in `/views` directory and have the `*.html` extension.

 ## Templates